The electroweak magnetic monopole in the presence of KSVZ axion: The solution of electroweak monopole in the presence of axion

 When $g_{a\gamma\gamma}$ is absent, the first four equations of motion would restore to those for pure Cho-Maison monopole~\cite{Cho:2019vzo}.
 The last equation becomes the equation of motion for axion field.

 As stated in Refs.~\cite{Cho:1996qd,Cho:2019vzo}, the energy of pure Cho-Maison monopole is infinite according to the Lagrangian $\mathcal{L}_{\rm CMM}$.
 To make the electroweak monopole finite, one has to include the quantum correction and regularize the Cho-Maison monopole~\cite{Bae:2002bm,Cho:2012bq,Cho:2013vba}.
-The ultraviolet regularization introduces the scale-dependent parameters $\alpha,\beta$ and changes the CMM Lagrangian to
+The ultraviolet regularization introduces the hypercharge $U(1)$ permittivity $\epsilon(\rho)$ and changes the CMM Lagrangian to